DonCozuuko/Simple-Key-Logger/README.md

 - Catches all keystrokes, including those on the shift layer.
 - Displays keystrokes in real-time.
 - Displays the current foreground window as a header to the victim's keystrokes.
 The thought was that a person's keystrokes are only as valuable as the context of the current window they are typing in.
+- Time stamps for every window change and keystroke.
 - Color coding.

 ## Demo